decred/dcrdex/docs/wiki/DEX-Trading-Account-Management.md

-   You may disable future bonds at any time by changing the "Target Tier" to 0 in the "Update Bond Options" form accessible from DEX host settings form accessible from the Settings page.
+   You may disable future bonds at any time by changing the "Target Tier" to 0 in the "Update Bond Options" form accessible from DEX host settings form accessible from the Settings view.
 This will return any reserves to the available balance.
 Any active bonds will automatically be refunded when their lock time expires (currently 2 months after creation).